 Washington Wild is leading efforts statewide to provide meaningful protections for Washington’s unheralded wild lands in eastern Washington.
 As the largest single land manager of sagebrush habitat in Eastern Washington, the Bureau of Land Management (BLM) has a critical opportunity this summer to provide meaningful protections through their Resource Management Plan for lands with Wilderness characteristics, wildlife habitat and year round recreational opportunities.

-By: Congressman Dave Reichert October 2013 On September 28th, our nation celebrated National Public Lands Day, showing appreciation for all public lands that offer recreational opportunities to our families and an economic boost for our communities.
+By Congressman Dave Reichert On September 28th, our nation celebrated National Public Lands Day, showing appreciation for all public lands that offer recreational opportunities to our families and an economic boost for our communities.
 Our great outdoor spaces and activities are one of the many benefits of living in this beautiful state.
-It is up to all […]
+It is up […]

 Interns are essential to enabling Washington Wild to accomplish its mission.
 As a small non-profit organization with a small staff, interns increase our capacity to protect and restore wild lands and waters in Washington State.
 Although we are unable to financially compensate the talented people who are hired as interns, we try really hard to […]